24 Good Reasons for Leaving a Job + How to Explain Them

 And then, you might have hit a wall.

 Job burnout is a real issue, and it’s difficult to come back from.
-A lot of factors can contribute to it, such as poor management, overworking yourself, or even just boredom.
+Several factors can contribute to burnout, including poor management, consistently long hours, monotonous tasks, or unclear expectations.

-Sometimes, the decision to leave a job may not be entirely up to you.
+Sometimes, you leave a job because of company decisions rather than personal choice, for example, layoffs, restructuring, or role eliminations.
 Restructuring, new company strategies, and being laid off or let go are all legitimate reasons for looking for a new job.

 Your organization restructured